- 1 Three Benefits of Delivering Unified Commerce.

 Intelligentsia Coffee sells direct to consumers via their website and offers retail-packaged products in upscale grocery stores, including Whole Foods and Pete’s Fresh Market.
 They also have a distribution channel for restaurants and a complex wholesale business that sells to chains and independent coffee shops across America.

 The company unified their B2B and B2C commerce experiences to accomplish the following:

 • Reduce duplicative front-and-backend work.

-Intelligentsia’s teams focused on creating a website that offered a seamless way for both B2B and B2C customers to order, configure and add products to their basket all from the same screen — an especially important ask for their target audience of busy coffee shop and restaurant owners who order via smartphones.
+Intelligentsia’s teams focused on creating a website that offered a seamless way for both B2B and B2C customers to order, configure, and add products to their cart all from the same screen — an especially important ask for their target audience of busy coffee shop and restaurant owners who order via smartphones.

-Magento helped to simplify Intelligentsia’s complex product catalogue.
+Magento helped to simplify Intelligentsia’s complex product catalog.
 Their House Blend alone sells in multiple sizes, generating as many as 60 variations.
 But Magento simplified this by making product options configurable.
-It also enabled Intelligentsia Coffee to maintain a single catalogue across customer segments, while still allowing for customised pricing and product offerings.
+It also enabled Intelligentsia Coffee to maintain a single catalog across customer segments, while still allowing for customized pricing and product offerings.
 For example, Intelligentsia can create tiers of discounts based on purchase volume and carefully control which customers receive certain discounts.
 They can also ensure wholesale customers with reseller tax exemption certificates are not charged tax on their purchases.